sauravhathi/otp-service/README.md

 | `POST https://otp-4e71.onrender.com/api/otp`         | Generate a one-time password (OTP) for a given email. |
 | `POST https://otp-4e71.onrender.com/api/otp/verify`   | Verify an OTP for a given email.          |

+## Email Integration

+To send emails for OTP delivery, you can use the [sauravhathi/mailer](https://github.com/sauravhathi/mailer) repository.
+It provides a straightforward way to send emails as part of your OTP delivery process.

 ## Installation

 1. Clone the repository: